 Said Trotman, "In reviewing the many entries for Wide Open 2, I was consistently impressed with the variety and quality of the works.
 I was struck in particular by a sort of fervent surrealism that repeatedly appeared across all the mediums submitted.
 Many works mixed obvious concerns about the war in Iraq, the state of the economy, and other contemporary issues with colorful, often humorous, otherworldly visions.
 These scenes, together with a rich selection of abstract work and strong installation pieces, should make for a powerful and compelling exhibition."

-At the ceremony on March 12, 3PM, 11 prizes were awarded in various categories - see our Featured Artists page to take a look at the prize-winning pieces - as well as the Juror's and Curators' Best in Show awards.
+At the ceremony on March 12, 3PM, 11 prizes were awarded in various categories as well as the Juror's and Curators' Best in Show awards.

 Sep 25 - Oct 31, 2010 Lineage